STATEMENT OF INFORMATION REQUIRED BY 11 U.S.C. § 341

 There are many other provisions of the Bankruptcy Code that may affect your situation.
-This statement contains only general principles of the law and is not a substitute for legal advice.
+This statement contains only general principles of law and is not a substitute for legal advice.
 If you have any questions or need further information as to how the bankruptcy laws apply to your specific case, you should consult with your lawyer.

 The filing of a chapter 7 petition is designed to result in a discharge of most of the debts you listed in your bankruptcy schedules.
-A discharge is a court order that says that you do not have to repay your debts, but there are a number of exceptions.
+A discharge is a court order that says that you do not have to repay your debts, but there are several exceptions.
 Debts which usually may not be discharged in your chapter 7 case include, for example, most taxes, child support, alimony, and student loans; court-ordered fines and restitution; debts obtained through fraud or deception; debts which were not listed in your bankruptcy schedules; and personal injury debts caused by driving while intoxicated or taking drugs.
-Your discharge may be denied entirely if you, for example, destroy or conceal property; destroy, conceal or falsify records; or make a false oath.
+Your discharge may be denied entirely if you, for example, destroy or conceal property; destroy, conceal, or falsify records; or make a false oath.
 Creditors cannot ask you to repay debts which have been discharged.
 You can only receive a chapter 7 discharge once every eight (8) years.

 The fact that you filed bankruptcy can appear on your credit report for as long as 10 years.
 Thus, filing a bankruptcy petition may affect your ability to obtain credit in the future.
 Also, you may not be excused from repaying debts that were not listed on your bankruptcy schedules or that you incurred after you filed bankruptcy.
 There are exceptions to this general statement.
 See your lawyer if you have any questions.

-After you file your bankruptcy petition, a creditor may ask you to reaffirm debt or you may seek to do so on your own.
+After you file your bankruptcy petition, a creditor may ask you to reaffirm a certain debt or you may seek to do so on your own.
 Reaffirming a debt means that you sign and file with the court a legally enforceable document which states that you promise to repay all or a portion of the debt that may otherwise have been discharged in your bankruptcy case.
-Reaffirmation agreements must generally be filed with the court sixty (60) days after the first meeting of creditors.
+Reaffirmation agreements must generally be filed with the Court sixty (60) days after the first meeting of creditors.

 Reaffirmation agreements are strictly voluntary.
 They are not required by the Bankruptcy Code or other state or federal law.
 You can voluntarily repay any debt instead of signing a reaffirmation agreement, but there may be valid reasons for wanting to reaffirm a particular debt.
 This is particularly true when property that you wish to retain is collateral for a debt.